 But individual pages also need to be organized.
 On the page level, headings are the crucial organizing element.

 Headings (also sometimes confusingly known as headers, because they exist between header tags) are numbered to indicate their relative importance.
-Ignore that fact at your peril.
-Because those numbers actually mean something to search engines: headers should exist in a hierarchy which ideally cascades down in a rational way.
+Ignore that fact at your peril, because those numbers actually mean something to search engines.
+Headings should exist in a hierarchy which ideally cascades down in a rational way.
 It’s not absolutely crucial that there be one H1, a couple or more H2’s, and even more H3’s.
 But that’s the main way to build a sensible header structure.

 Of course, you do want a good user experience, so don’t take this tip too far.
 If your site is ugly, you’re not doing anyone any good.
 Still, if you want a website with good SEO, you’ll want to make sure your header hierarchy is a priority, not an afterthought.

 2. Captions Add Alt-Text, So Be Aware

 There’s a lot of confusion around about how to add alt text in Squarespace.
 The rule is that the caption to an image will be its alt text, unless there’s no caption, in which case the filename will be.
 In other words, captions override filenames for alt text.

 That’s true even if you enter a caption and then hide it, as any number of guides will tell you to do to enter alt text.
 Personally, I just enter the filename and I’m done with it.
 (Actual filenames for images, as opposed to alt text, are an infinitesimally small ranking factor, so you don’t need to worry about them.)

 But sometimes you really just want an actual caption for an image.
 And a caption is not really a description of an image, is it?
 It’s more of a commentary.
 But a description is what alt text is supposed to be.
 So what are you supposed to do?